luisbraganca/file-encryption/README.md

 * File decryption (or safely cancel it without crashing the application)
 * Select the file using a file chooser
 * Friendly graphical user interface showing the progress of the task
+* Embedded web browser on the "about" pane that opens this GitHub page

 ## Getting started